As crypto markets change, you need to be ready to react. Our new, crypto-focused AFC certification will help you future-proof your AML expertise.

 Who is CCAS For?

-CCAS is designed for professionals working in the crypto sector, with responsibility for managing the risk of, and complying with regulations related to, financial crime.
+CCAS is designed for professionals working in the crypto sector, with responsibility for cryptocurrency compliance and managing the risks of cryptoasset-related financial crime.

 CCAS Course Content

 This certification program includes key topics relevant to the cryptoasset sector.
 The training course incorporates three ACAMS online certificate courses:

 - AML foundations for cryptoasset and blockchain

 - Risk management programs for cryptoasset and blockchain

 Candidates will also receive study materials to help them prepare with confidence for the exam.

 |Seis aulas virtuais de duas horas de duração||

 Developed to the same quality standard as the certification exam, the practice exam is included in your certification package as part of the study materials, and will provide you with the best chance of getting certified by: